Stillwater in Saratoga County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Notable Events • Notable Places • War, US Revolutionary.

 Location.
-42° 58.798′ N, 73° 37.713′ W. Marker is in Stillwater, New York, in Saratoga County.
-Marker is on Park Tour Road, on the right when traveling south.
+Marker has been permanently removed.
+It was located near 42° 58.798′ N, 73° 37.713′ W. Marker was in Stillwater, New York, in Saratoga County.
+It was on Park Tour Road, on the right when traveling south.
 Marker is in Saratoga National Historical Park along a walking trail at the American River Fortifications stop.
 Touch for map.
-Marker is in this post office area: Stillwater NY 12170, United States of America.
-Touch for directions.
+Marker was in this post office area: Stillwater NY 12170, United States of America.

 More about this marker.
 The top of the marker contains a map of the redoubt where the marker is located and the water batteries, along with the Hudson River and the road to Albany.